Venkat10gitty/Venkat10gitty/README.md

 ## 🙋‍♂️ About Me

 - 🌱 I’m currently learning Node JS and React
+- 🥅 2022 Goals: Learn more about web3
+- 💬 Ask me about Java, C, C++, Python & HTML
 - 📫 How to reach me: BachamVenkat@icloud.com
 - ⚡ Fun fact: I love coding 😇